frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: organization_update_timestamp

-> **AI Analysis:** This trigger automatically updates a timestamp to the current time whenever an organization's record is modified.
-It exists to maintain a reliable and automated audit trail, ensuring there is always an accurate record of when an organization's data was last changed.
+> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever an organization's record is modified.
+It exists to maintain an accurate and reliable audit trail, ensuring that there is always a record of when an organization's data was last changed.

-Business Rule: The system must automatically record the date and time of the last modification for any given organization's record.
+Business Rule: When an organization's information is updated, the system must automatically record the date and time of the modification.

-Implications: This mechanism is crucial for data governance and auditing, providing a consistent and tamper-proof way to track data currency without relying on application logic.
-The performance impact is negligible as it is a highly efficient, standard database practice.
+Implications: This trigger is crucial for data governance and auditing, as it guarantees the `updated_at` field is always accurate and reflects the true modification time.
+The performance impact is negligible, as updating a timestamp is a very lightweight and common database operation.

 **Definition:**
 ```sql